Treehouse of Horror XIV

 "Treehouse of Horror XIV" is the first episode of the fifteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on November 2, 2003.
 In the fourteenth annual Treehouse of Horror episode, Homer takes on the role of the Grim Reaper ("Reaper Madness"), Professor Frink creates a Frankenstein-version of his deceased father ("Frinkenstein") and Bart and Milhouse obtain a time-stopping watch ("Stop the World, I Want to Goof Off").
 It was written by John Swartzwelder and directed by Steven Dean Moore.
 Guest stars in the episode include Jerry Lewis, whose character in The Nutty Professor served as the inspiration for recurring Simpsons character Professor Frink, as Frink's father, and Jennifer Garner, Dudley Herschbach, and Oscar De La Hoya as themselves.
 The episode was nominated for the 2004 Emmy Award for Outstanding Music Composition for a Series (Dramatic Underscore).

 It is also the final Treehouse of Horror episode to play the traditional paced organ variant of the Simpsons theme at the end credits.

 Plot

 Introduction

 Bart and Lisa, dressed as Charlie Brown and Lucy van Pelt from the Peanuts series, discuss their Halloween treats, and Bart claims that Lisa's are better than his.
 The two then fight violently until Homer intervenes and orders them to stop fighting.
-He throws a burning log at them, but misses and hits Grampa, though he complains that he's still cold.
+He throws a burning log at them, but misses and hits Grampa, setting him on fire, though he complains that he's "still cold".

 Homer gets Bart and Lisa rolled up in the rug and starts to "beat the lumps".
 A gun-wielding Marge intervenes and says that she does not approve of Homer's parenting techniques, and shoots him.
 Homer's blood splatters on a nearby wall, spelling the title of the episode.
 Meanwhile, from their spaceship, the two aliens Kang and Kodos criticize the Simpson family for airing a Halloween special in November, as they are already set up for Christmas.